-"Why would I buy cooking wine, can't I just use regular wine for cooking?"
+"Why would I buy cooking wine, can't I just substitute regular wine for cooking?"

 You can, but it's important to understand why cooking wine exists.

-Drinking wine and cooking wine are intended for two different purposes, so they're made differently.
-You can use your favorite drinking choice, like Cabernet Sauvignon or some leftover wine, if there is a particular flavor that you'd like to attempt to impart but it can be tricky.
-Cooking wines generally have a salty flavor and earthiness that is easy to impart on a dish.
-Cooking wine also has a much lower risk of suffering from bottle shock in wine.
+Drinking and cooking wine are intended for two different purposes, so they're made differently.
+You can use your favorite drinking choice, like Cabernet Sauvignon or some leftover wine, if there is a particular flavor that you'd like to attempt to impart, but it can be tricky.
+Cooking varieties generally have a salty flavor and earthiness that is easy to impart on a dish.
+Cooking options also have a much lower risk of suffering from bottle shock in wine.

-When it comes to drinking cooking wine, sometimes asking if you can and if you should are two very different questions.
+When it comes to drinking cooking options, sometimes asking if you can and if you should are two very different questions.
 The rule of thumb is that you drink a drinking wine and cook a cooking wine.
 Who would have thought?
-Many in the culinary world don't believe you should cook with cooking wine at all.
+Many in the culinary world don't believe you should work in the kitchen with cooking varieties at all.
 We'll explain more below, but cooking wine has a number of added ingredients that you're not likely to enjoy when drinking.
 It can also set off wine allergies, so it may not be suitable for all cooks.

 What Is Cooking Wine?

 Cooking wine is a kind of wine specifically formulated for use in the cooking process.
-The wine alcohol content (ABV) of cooking wine is moderately high.
+The wine alcohol content (ABV) of cooking options is moderately high.
 This is because a majority of the alcohol will burn off in the cooking process.
 A lower level of alcohol would burn off quicker.
-So, a long-simmering food may end up tasting like burnt wine instead of the underlying flavors of the wine.
+So, a long-simmering food may end up tasting like burnt vino instead of the underlying flavors of the grape variety.

-Cooking wines can be white wines or red wines, though the most common are red.
+Cooking wines can be white-even a dry white-or red, though the most common are red.
 You might want to also learn how to remove red wine stains or pick up one of the best red wine stain removers so you’re prepared for the eventual cooking mishaps.

 Can You Drink Cooking Wine?

-Cooking wine is not intended for drinking, but yes you can technically drink cooking wine.
-At its core, cooking wine is still a wine and can be consumed without any additional steps.
+Cooking wine is not intended for drinking, but yes you can technically drink it.
+At its core, cooking options can still be consumed without any additional steps.
 The taste of cooking wine is not enjoyable to most, particularly if you enjoy sugar in wine for a sweetness in the glass.
 The high level of alcohol present also greatly increases the calories in wine.

-We don't recommend that you drink cooking wine.
-There are many health problems associated with drinking cooking wine.
+We don't recommend that you drink cooking varieties.
+There are many health problems associated with drinking it.
 The high levels of sodium can lead to heart issues, particularly if your diet is already high in salt.
-Since cooking wine has a higher ABV but is more accessible to teens, it also has the danger for abuse among minors.
+Since cooking options have a higher ABV but is more accessible to teens, it also has the danger for abuse among minors.

 Do You Have to Be 21 to Buy Cooking Wine?

 No, you do not need to be 21 or have an ID to buy cooking wine.
-Cooking wine is available in most grocery stores and is considered an ingredient rather than an alcoholic beverage.
-IDs aren't usually required because cooking wine is considered "undrinkable."
-This is due to the ingredients that make it taste overwhelmingly salty and unpleasant..
+Cooking options are available in most grocery stores and are considered an ingredient rather than an alcoholic beverage.
+IDs aren't usually required because it is considered "undrinkable."
+This is due to the ingredients that make it taste overwhelmingly salty and unpleasant.
 Cooking wine is not intended to be drunk and is sold as such, as opposed to table wine or regular drinking wine.